nadiakane26/bootcamp/ruby/classwork/blog/README.md

 # Basic Blog Application with Articles and Categories

 This application is a simple blog that features articles organized by categories.
-It was built following the steps in the [Ruby on Rails Getting Started Guide version 8.0](https://guides.rubyonrails.org/getting_started.html) and includes a custom `Category` model for organizing articles.
+It was built following the steps in the [Ruby on Rails Getting Started Guide Version 8.0](https://guides.rubyonrails.org/getting_started.html) and includes a custom `Category` model for organizing articles.

 ## Features

 - **Articles**: Create, view, edit, and delete blog posts.
 - **Categories**: Organize articles by categories, allowing users to explore content by topic.

-## Setup and Installation
+## Setup

 ```
 rails new blog -d postgresql